top of page

 Tennessee law defines “indecent exposure” as two separate actions.
 First, intentionally exposing your genitals or buttocks to someone else or touching someone else's intimate parts with the reasonable expectation that the act is going to be viewed by another.

-Second, exposing yourself to a child in a private setting by inviting them to your private residence for the purpose of gratification or offense is considered indecent exposure and considered against the law, regardless of the non-public nature of the exposure.
+Secondly, exposing yourself to a child in a private setting by inviting them to your private residence for the purpose of gratification or offense is considered indecent exposure and considered against the law, regardless of the non-public nature of the exposure.

-Like public nudity charges, lewd conduct in its simplest form starts as a Class B misdemeanor, but the nature of the crime can escalate it all the way up to a Class E felony.
-The circumstances in which the crime occurred, such as doing so while at a public school, daycare facility, or another childcare center can increase the severity significantly, including possibly requiring those convicted to register as a sex offender for the rest of their lives.
+Like public nudity charges, public indecency in its simplest form starts as a Class B misdemeanor punishable with a $500 fine.
+A third or subsequent offense is considered a Class A misdemeanor, which can carry up a jail sentence of up to 11 months, 29 days and/or a $1,500 fine.
+The circumstances in which the crime occurred, such as doing so while at a public school, daycare facility, or another childcare center, where the defendant should know that child(ren) could be present, can increase the offense to a Class E felony.

 PROSTITUTION OR PROMOTION